holman/dotfiles/README.markdown

 - `c` is an autocomplete shortcut to your projects directory.
 For example, `c git` and then hitting tab will autocomplete to `github`, and then it simply changes to my `github` directory.
 - `check [filename]` is a quick script that tells you whether a domain is available to register.
 - `smartextract [filename]` will extract about a billion different compressed/uncompressed/whatever files.

+##moar custom
+There are a few things I use to make my life awesome.
+They're not a required dependency, but if you make it happen, THEY'LL MAKE **YOU** HAPPEN.

+- If you want some more colors for things like `ls`, install grc: `brew install grc`.

 ## thanks